microchip-pic-avr-examples/pic18f56q71-simple-oscilloscope-mplab-mcc/README.md

 # Simple Oscilloscope with PIC18F56Q71

-In this code example, the PIC18F56Q71 microcontroller will be used to implement a simple oscilloscope with the Operational Amplifier (OPAMP), Analog-to-Digital Converter with Computation and Context (ADCCC), Direct Memory Access (DMA), and USART peripherals.
-An AWG was also implemented for demo mode using the 10-bit DAC and other peripherals on the device.
+In this code example, the PIC18F56Q71 microcontroller will be used to implement a simple oscilloscope with the Operational Amplifier (OPAMP), Analog-to-Digital Converter with Computation and Context (ADCCC), Direct Memory Access (DMA), and UART peripherals.
+An Arbitary Waveform Generator (AWG) was also implemented for demo mode using the 10-bit Digital-to-Analog Converter (DAC) and other peripherals on the device.

 ## Related Examples